 There are a number of fertility apps available now to aid in all this tracking, if you prefer digital recording.
 They’re not perfect — just like manual charting, they’re subject to the information inputted, which is subjective — but they can be a useful aid.
-Flo and Hello Clue are good options, and Kindara also has a wealth of information on its website.
+Flo and Clue are good options, and Kindara also has a wealth of information on its app.
 Natural Cycles is another, and it’s FDA-approved for natural family planning.

 Fertility tracking apps prompt you to input certain data and symptoms (days on your period, cramping, moods, physical signs, etc.), and interpret your information to help clarify your cycle and your fertile window month-to-month.
 Most are easy to use and contain tons of didactic content on a variety of women’s health topics.

 A number of such apps also have their own basal body thermometer that you can purchase separately and automatically syncs with the app when you record a temp.
 The debate on these tends to fall along the same lines as those who prefer their Google calendar/smartphones vs. a paper planner…